 Benefits of Gua Sha

 Gua Sha is an effective method to detoxify the body, stimulate the lymphatic and nervous systems, and promote healing of tissues, organs & structures.
-The repeated even strokes of Gua Sha pull stagnant fluids to the surface, removes toxic pathogens and promotes the flow of fresh oxygenated, nutrient rich blood & lymph.
+The repeated even strokes pull stagnant fluids to the surface, removes toxic pathogens and promotes the flow of fresh oxygenated, nutrient rich blood & lymph.
 Expected results are immediate relief from pain/discomfort, increase in mobility, enhanced immunity & a reduction of inflammation in the tissues/structures.
 Gua Sha has become popular in the cosmetic/beauty arena in the last few years and can be used on the face, neck and chest to increase lymphatic drainage, reduce inflammation and acne scarring, and decrease fine lines & wrinkles.

 - Reduce Pain & Inflammation